adamwardecki/weather-app/README.md

 Now click the play button on the right, and the terminal window will display the results of your CodeBox run.
 If it doesn't work, check your `Config` and make sure you have entered typed correctly.

-If everything is working, you should recieve something similar to this:
+If everything is working, you should receive something similar to this:

 ```
 {"forecast":"{\"1456333200\":{\"temp_min\":273.5,\"temp_max\":277.21,\"short_description\":\"Snow\"},\"1456419600\":{\"temp_min\":271.59,\"temp_max\":273.75,\"short_description\":\"Snow\"},\"1456506000\":{\"temp_min\":269.51,\"temp_max\":274.13,\"short_description\":\"Snow\"},\"1456592400\":{\"temp_min\":272.21,\"temp_max\":277.05,\"short_description\":\"Clear\"}}","city_id":4260977,"city_name":"Marion County","current_temp":281.26,"short_description":"Clear"}